bentoml/BentoML/docs/source/quickstart.rst

       @bentoml.api(DataframeHandler)
       def predict(self, df):
+          # Optional pre-processing, post-processing code goes here
           return self.artifacts.model.predict(df)

-The :code:`bentoml.api` decorator defines a service API, which is the entry point for handling prediction requests.
-The :code:`DataframeHandler` here tells BentoML that this service API is expecting :code:`pandas.DataFrame` object as its input format.
-And the user-defined function being decorated by :code:`bentoml.api`, gets called when this service receives a prediction request.
+The :code:`bentoml.api` decorator defines a service API, which is the entry point for accessing the prediction service.
+The :code:`DataframeHandler` here denotes that this service API will convert HTTP JSON request into :code:`pandas.DataFrame` object before passing it to the user-defined API function code for inferencing.

 The :code:`bentoml.env` decorator allows specifying the dependencies and environment settings for this prediction service.
-Here by turnning on the :code:`auto_pip_dependencies` flag, BentoML will automatically extracts and bundles all pip packages that are required in the prediction service code and pins down their version.
+The example with :code:`auto_pip_dependencies=True` flag, BentoML will automatically inference all the pip packages that are required by the prediction service code and pins down their version.

 Lastly :code:`bentoml.artifact` defines the required trained models to be bundled with this prediction service.
 Here it is using the built-in